Table of Contents

-It is characterized by repeated betting behavior that can mostly have an effect on the person’s finances, profession, personal life or other relationships.
-It is mostly a chronic condition and has high chances of relapses.
-It is mostly associated with
+Pathological gambling is characterized by repeated betting behavior that can have a significant negative effect on a person’s finances, profession, personal life, and relationships.
+It is mostly a chronic condition with a high chance of relapse that is associated with the following:

 - Impaired functioning

 - Financial and marital problems

 - Illegal behavior such as stealing or embezzlement